blha303/blog/_posts/2017-02-07-life-is-strange-server-investigation.md

 [`/game/os_GetServiceInfo`](https://gist.github.com/blha303/8c5b925f95c23c08197ac3a82e1bee15), information about the server and a [list of every endpoint the server accepts and the authorization required to use it](https://gist.github.com/blha303/101e0db0bf63ea07b1f55862947c9065#file-zgenerateddocs-md).
 I used this to generate API documentation automatically and went exploring.
 The folk in the IRC channel for /r/reverseengineering recommended that I don't publicly describe any API endpoints that aren't accessed by the game in normal operation, but I wanted to mention one in particular...
 There's an API endpoint that returns the server changelog.

+### Warning: the following section involves googling usernames and reading the first page of results for the people involved.
+This may be unethical.
+I apologize in advance.

 ![changelog]({{ site.baseurl }}/images/lis-changelog.png)

 Now, this may border on stalking, but I was curious who these Eidos employees are.